Deceptive Planning for Resource Allocation: Generating Deceptive Behavior

 \textbf{Exaggeration:} We achieve the exaggeration behavior for deception by solving $N$ separate linear programs (LPs).
 Let ${\bf{x}}^{\pi}$ be the vector of occupancy measures that correspond to the policy $\pi$ constructed through the formula in \eqref{policy_construction}.
-By simple algebraic manipulations, it can be shown \cite{karabag2021deception} that, for each $i [N]$, we have
+By simple algebraic manipulations, it can be shown \cite{karabag2021deception} that, for each $i\in[N]$, we have

-Note in the above equation that the logarithmic term is a constant and corresponds to a virtual reward that quantifies the statistical likelihood of the decoy utility matrix $U^i$ with respect to the true utility matrix $U^1$.
+Note in the above equation that the logarithmic term is a constant and corresponds to a virtual reward that quantifies the statistical likelihood of the decoy goal distribution $\boldsymbol{\sigma}_{i}$ with respect to the true goal distribution $\boldsymbol{\sigma}_{1}$.
 The virtual reward may be infinite when there is a support mismatch between the policies $\overline{\pi}_1$ and $\overline{\pi}_i$.
-To ensure the finiteness of the virtual reward and avoid computational issues, we add a small constant $\epsilon$ to both the numerator and the denumerator in the logarithmic term.
-Accordingly, for each $i [N]$, we consider the following LP:
+To ensure the finiteness of the virtual reward and avoid computational issues, we add a small constant $\epsilon$ to both the numerator and the denominator in the logarithmic term.
+Accordingly, for each $i\in[N]$, we consider the following LP:

-The objective function in the above LP consists of two terms that enable Team 1 to perform a deception phase followed by a goal-directed phase.
-Specifically, the first sum in the objective corresponds to $\text{KL}(\Gamma^{\pi}|| \Gamma^{\overline{\pi}_1}) - \text{KL}(\Gamma^{\pi}|| \Gamma^{\overline{\pi}_i})$ on the extended state-space $\mathcal{S} [T]$.
-On the other hand, the second term ensures that after the deception phase, i.e., $T 1$, Team 1 reaches its final distribution by minimizing their total residence time in the environment.
+The objective function in the above LP consists of two terms that enable the team to perform a deception phase followed by a goal-directed phase.
+Specifically, the first sum in the objective corresponds to $\text{KL}(\Gamma^{\pi}|| \Gamma^{\overline{\pi}_1}) - \text{KL}(\Gamma^{\pi}|| \Gamma^{\overline{\pi}_i})$ on the extended state-space $\mathcal{S}\times[T]$.
+On the other hand, the second term ensures that after the deception phase, i.e., $T+1$, the team reaches its final distribution by minimizing their total residence time in the environment.